What are the depths scuba divers can dive without the need to worry about decompression stops?

 A stop during your ascent is called a decompression stop.

 A decompression stop is similar to a safety stop, except that a decompression stop is mandatory.
 Whereas a safety stop is precautionary.
 Both serve similar purposes, but if you miss a decompression stop, you risk getting decompression sickness.
-But if you miss a safety stop, you are less likely to run into problems.
+If you miss a safety stop you are less likely to run into problems.

 However, it’s worth taking note of the decompression sickness risk factors.
-As there are certain risk factors that could impact on your decompression time and on a safety stop becoming even more important.
+There are certain risk factors that could impact on your decompression time and on a safety stop becoming even more important.

 More Reading: How do you do a decompression stop vs a safety stop?

 How deep can you dive without decompression in more detail?

 As already explained, all dives are decompression dives.
-I’m therefore going to explain about ‘how deep and how long can you dive without a decompression stop,’ instead of about ‘how deep can you dive without decompression or without needing to decompress?‘
+I’m therefore going to explain more about ‘how deep and how long can you dive without a decompression stop,’ instead of about ‘how deep can you dive without decompression or without needing to decompress?‘

 The depth to which you dive and how long you stay at that depth will impact your decompression time.
 So it’s not necessarily just about the depth you dive to on its own.

 For example, you could probably spend many hours at a depth of between 6-10 metres (20-30 feet), without having to worry about a decompression stop.
 For example 243 minutes at 9 metres.

 Your air is more likely to run out way before a decompression stop would become necessary.
-But you still need to ascend slowly from this depth, as you must from a deeper dive.
+But you still need to ascend slowly from this depth in the same way you need to from a deeper dive.

-As you begin to dive deeper, the time you spend at these deeper depths will impact on the time you can spend on the bottom, before needing a decompression stop.
+As you begin to dive deeper the time you spend at these deeper depths will impact the time you can spend on the bottom before you need to factor in decompression stops.

 Below are a few examples of the amount of time you can spend at certain depths before requiring a decompression stop.

-You’ll notice how much your time is restricted at depths of more than 20-25 metres (66-82 feet).
+Notice in the table below how your time is restricted at depths of more than 20-25 metres (66-82 feet).

-Examples of the no decompression stop limits at various depths using the BSAC dive tables (Using Table A):
+Examples of no decompression stop time limits at various depths using BSAC dive tables (Using Table A)